USIG

 Average Trading Volume

-The ETF exhibits high average trading volume, indicating strong liquidity and ease of trading for investors.
+The ETF exhibits high average daily trading volume, indicating robust liquidity for investors.

 Bid-Ask Spread

-The bid-ask spread for LQD is typically very tight, reflecting its significant trading volume and the deep liquidity of its underlying assets.
+The bid-ask spread for LQD is typically narrow, reflecting its high trading volume and efficient market-making.

 Market Dynamics